868 612 0047 Call us for a free quote Contact us

 • Ensure that termite shielding is not damaged or breached in any way - Metal strips or ant caps around the foundation of your home do not prevent termite entry but force termites out into the open where they can be detected with regular termite inspection.

-• Be aware: Building alterations or additions can alter or render ineffective previous termite protection - Adding a pergola, new awnings or veranda, concrete slab extensions, or even new plumbing can provide a route of entry for termites into the property across the termite protection barrier previously applied.
+Be aware: Building alterations or additions can alter or render ineffective previous termite protection.
+Adding a pergola, new awnings or veranda, concrete slab extensions, or even new plumbing can provide an entry route for termites into the property across the termite protection barrier that was previously applied.

-• Where a house is a concrete slab on ground construction, Trinidadian Standards state that you should leave a minimum of 75mm of slab edge exposed - Weep holes in between brickwork, found immediately above the slab, should also be left exposed.
+Where a house is a concrete slab on ground construction, Trinidad & Tobago building codes state that you must leave a minimum of 75mm of slab edge exposed.
+Weep holes in between brickwork, found immediately above the slab, should also be left exposed.
 If you construct gardens, allow soil to be deposited above the edge of the slab, or above pavers over the slab face, otherwise termites can gain entry undetected into your property and breach the previously applied termite barriers.

 Your first step should be to arrange a thorough inspection of your property to confirm their presence.